auth0/docs/articles/libraries/custom-signup.md

 ---
 section: libraries
-description: How to customize the user sign-up form with additional fields using Lock or the Auth0 API.
+description: How to customize the user signup form with additional fields using Lock or the Auth0 API.
 toc: true
 topics:
   - libraries